pete6184/SQL_Employee_Database/README.md

 ## Background
 It is a beautiful spring day, and it is two weeks since I have been hired as a new data engineer at Pewlett Hackard.
 My first major task is a research project on employees of the corporation from the 1980s and 1990s.
 All that remain of the database of employees from that period are six CSV files.

 In this assignment, I designed the tables to hold data in the CSVs, imported the CSVs into a SQL database, and answered questions about the data.

-## Instructions

 ### Data Modeling
 Inspect the CSVs and sketch out an ERD of the tables.